abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 abp new BackgroundJobExecutor -t console
 ```

-* Add `BackgroundJobExecutor` project to the solution of the web application.
+* Add the `BackgroundJobExecutor` project to the solution of the web application.
-* Add `SeparateBackgroundJob.Common.Shared` project reference to the `BackgroundJobExecutor` project.
+* Add the `SeparateBackgroundJob.Common.Shared` project reference to the `BackgroundJobExecutor` project.
 * Install the `Volo.Abp.BackgroundJobs.EntityFrameworkCore` and `Volo.Abp.EntityFrameworkCore.SqlServer` packages to the `BackgroundJobExecutor` project.

 Update the `BackgroundJobExecutorModule` class as follows: